p5150j/Narwal/README.md

 - Open the `xcworkspace` file and sign with your Apple creds
 - Add In `in app purchases`
 - Build and Run on Device connected with USB
-- Might need to clear watchman out if youve been tesing alot `watchman watch-del '/path/dev/to/this/dir' ; watchman watch-project '/path/dev/to/this/dir'`
 - Need to get docs for Android (_this in a react native app so should be easy_)

 Web Admin